 ROGER HARRIS / SCIENCE PHOTO LIBRARY ROGER HARRIS / SCIENCE PHOTO LIBRARY

 Zinc atom.
-Diagram of an atom of the element zinc, pulling back from the central nucleus to reveal the surrounding electron orbitals.
-Zinc is the 30th element, and has 30 protons (red) in its nucleus, along with most commonly 34 neutrons (blue), although it has many isotopes.
-Zinc has 30 electrons, and each of its orbitals can hold a maximum of two.
-Orbitals are filled from the lowest energy (nearest the nucleus) first, so there are two electrons in the inner 1s orbital, and two in the higher energy 2s orbital (green spheres), and two each in the slightly higher energy 2p orbitals (blue, red and yellow).
-Outside the 2p orbitals is a spherical 3s shell, and three 3p shells (magenta, blue and brown).
-At a higher energy is a spherical 4s orbital, and then five 3d orbitals.
+Diagram of an atom of the element zinc, showing the outer electron orbitals.
+Zinc is the 30th element, and has 30 protons (red) in its nucleus (not seen), which means it has 30 electrons also.
+Each orbital can hold a maximum of two.
+Orbitals are filled from the lowest energy (nearest the nucleus) first.
+The inner orbitals have been removed for clarity here, but include the inner 1s orbital, a 2s orbital, three 2p orbitals, and a 3s and three 3p orbitals.
+Visible here, at a higher energy, is a spherical 4s orbital (green), and then five 3d orbitals.
 The 3d orbitals are arranged as three X-shaped orbitals arranged in the x, y and z plane (red, green and yellow), one X-shaped orbital in the x plane but at 45 degrees to the other (blue), and one two-lobed orbital in the z plane, with a small ring around the nucleus (purple).
 For clarity, solid lines show the paths of the electrons.
 In reality, electrons can be found anywhere, and the shape of each orbital is based only on where it is most likely to be found.

 Model release not required.
 Property release not required.

 Contact us if you require the original or other formats.